k8s-docs/jaegertracing-docs/content/report-security-issue.md

 ---
-title: Report a security issue
+title: 报告安全问题
 ---

 If you find something suspicious and want to report it, we'd really appreciate!

 ## Ways to report

-* Contact us on our open chat room on [Gitter][gitter-room]
+- Contact us on our open chat room on [Gitter][gitter-room]
-* Send a message to [jaeger-tracing@googlegroups.com][mailing-list].
+- Send a message to [jaeger-tracing@googlegroups.com][mailing-list].
 Ideally, encrypt it using our [published key][published-key], which should match the one shown below.
-* Merge request on GitHub: if you can, fork the affected repository and send us a pull request.
+- Merge request on GitHub: if you can, fork the affected repository and send us a pull request.
 We really prefer if you'd talk to us before, though, as our repositories are public and we would like to give a heads up to our users before disclosing it publicly.

 ## Our PGP key